Without Regard to Sex, Race, or Color

 Included with Admission

-Without Regard to Sex, Race, or Color is a visual of account of what remains within the confines of Morris Brown College, a historic black college that closed its doors in 2003 due to financial pressures and scandal.
+Without Regard to Sex, Race, or Color is a visual of account of what remains within the confines of Morris Brown College, a historic black college, that lost its accreditation 2003 due to financial pressures and scandal.
+Today it’s campus is largely abandoned.

 Andrew Feiler was granted unique access to the hauntingly silent campus of Morris Brown and spent a year shooting a sixty image body or work.
 During Andrew’s time on campus, he sought visual moments and emotional touch points that illuminate the stories in these stilled classrooms and hallways.
 But in the research that he did as part of this work, one statistic is glaring: The roughly one hundred HBCUs that remain are a mere 3% of colleges in America but they represent more than 10% of African Americans who go to college and more than 25% who earn degrees.
 These facts replant this story firmly in the midst of one of the core debates raging in our society: how do we create opportunity in America?
 How do we create onramps to the middle class?